-Total Employees
+Total Employees o 149

-PORT TAMPA BAY MARKET
+- PORT TAMPA BAY - MARKET

-Florida has overtaken New York as the third most populous state in the nation and welcomed more than 86 million tourist visitors in 2020.
+Florida has overtaken New York as the third most populous state in the nation and welcomed 118 million tourist visitors in 2021.
 Situated in central Florida along the I-4 corridor, Tampa Bay is part of the fastest growing region in the state.